There is something magical about a white garden. It has a freshness and purity that is difficult to achieve with other colours.

 Rose-petal-salad-2

-This is a hardy woody shrub that produces dense balls of tiny white, fragranced flowers, like snowballs.
-In autumn red fruit appears, which later turns black.
+This is a hardy woody shrub that produces dense balls of tiny white, scented flowers, resembling snowballs followed in autumn by red fruit, which later turns black.

 • Sun – Full sun, partial shade or full shade